Summit: syd17

 This talk is presented by

-Marc Fennell - Creator, 'Stuff the British Stole' & Walkley-winning journalist
+Marc Fennell - Creator of No.1 global podcast hit 'Stuff the British Stole' & Walkley-winning journalist

-Marc Fennell is a Walkley-winning journalist and documentary maker.
+Marc Fennell is a Walkley-winning journalist & documentary maker.

 A 5-time medallist at the New York Festivals TV and Radio Awards, Marc has been nominated twice for Europe’s prestigious Rose d’Or.
 He is a recipient of America’s coveted James Beard Foundation Award, an Asian Creative Academy National Award, and Webby Award Honors.
 The Times (UK) has called Marc the “cheerful Aussie version of Louis Theroux”.